tobspr/RenderPipeline/README.md

 - Time of Day System
 - Plugin System

+### Requirements

+- OpenGL 4.3 capable GPU
+- Panda3D Development Build ( https://github.com/panda3d/panda3d )
+- 1GB Graphics Memory recommended (Can run with less, too)

+**Notice**: It seems that the drivers for Intel HD Graphics on Linux are not capable of all 4.3 features, so the pipeline is not able to run there!

 ### Getting Started / Wiki

 You should definitely checkout the wiki if you want to find out more about the pipeline: